 NASA is now using MathWorks tools to advance hypersonics technology by researching ways to extend burn time and achieve higher Mach speeds for possible future missions.

-To design and automatically generate flight control software for a scramjet vehicle traveling at Mach 10 speed
+Design and automatically generate flight control software for a scramjet vehicle traveling at Mach 10 speed

 Use Simulink to model and validate control systems, Simulink Coder to automatically generate flight code, and MATLAB to process and analyze postflight data